rahulgopinath/rahulgopinath.github.io/_posts/2018-09-25-a-self-learning-proxy-network.markdown

 ### The Policy

 The policy is essentially a mechanism to produce an action given a state.
 Our policy is GLIE -- that is greedy in the limit with infinite exploration.
 It slowly converges to pure greedy choice as time steps increase.
-To qualify as GLIE, we need to fulfil the following conditions
+To qualify as GLIE, we need to fulfill the following conditions

 * If a state is visited infinitely often, then each action in that state is chosen infinitely often
 * In the limit, the learning policy is greedy with respect to the learned Q function with probability 1